Kankenny/webpack-config/README.md

 ## Issues

--    Some deprecated webpack features/syntax such as destructuring of the import of the merge function were replaced with updated syntax (enclosing merge with curly brackets) for it to function accordingly.
+-    ***FIXED***  Some deprecated webpack features/syntax such as destructuring of the import of the merge function were replaced with updated syntax (enclosing merge with curly brackets) for it to function accordingly.

--    Cache-busting was attempted by the combination of content hashing of the dist-bundle files and the clean-webpack-plugin https://www.npmjs.com/package/clean-webpack-plugin.
+-    ***FIXED*** Cache-busting was attempted by the combination of content hashing of the dist-bundle files and the clean-webpack-plugin https://www.npmjs.com/package/clean-webpack-plugin.
 However, dist folder still remains even after every refresh.

      Changing the output:clean did not fix this.
 This unusual behavior is common and is still an open issue in this thread https://github.com/webpack/webpack-dev-middleware/issues/861